official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 before the planned meeting between Mr Blair and President Bush at Crawford in early April.

-[^10] Manuscript comment Goulty to PS [FCS], 12 February 2002, on Minute Patey to Goulty and PS [FCS], 12 February 2002, ‘Iraq: Next Steps’.
+[^10]: Manuscript comment Goulty to PS [FCS], 12 February 2002, on Minute Patey to Goulty and PS [FCS], 12 February 2002, ‘Iraq: Next Steps’.
-[^11] Letter Goulty to Westmacott, 15 February 2002, ‘Iraq’.
+[^11]: Letter Goulty to Westmacott, 15 February 2002, ‘Iraq’.

 392

-The Report of the Iraq Inquiry32.
-On 11 February, Sir Christopher Meyer advised that President Bush’s reference to an “axis of evil” was:
+32. On 11 February, Sir Christopher Meyer advised that President Bush’s reference to an “axis of evil” was:

 “… a warning to regimes which Bush sees as especially dangerous.
 It is not